phobos/phobos_db_checkpoint/README.md

 ## <a name="usage"></a> Usage

-The main idea of `PhobosDBCheckpoint` is to enhance the default `Phobos::Handler`.
-So, in order to use it's convenience, you'll be required to [setup the database](#setup) and then switch your handler to use the [PhobosDBCheckpoint::Handler](#handler).
+The main idea of Phobos DB Checkpoint is to replace the default handler `Phobos::Handler` with `PhobosDBCheckpoint::Handler`.

+In order to use it, you have to [setup the database](#setup) and [switch your handler](#handler) to use the `PhobosDBCheckpoint::Handler` instead.

 ### <a name="setup"></a> Setup